-The nearest air terminals: Sofia (Bulgaria, 85 km) and Plovdiv (Bulgaria, 50 km) - don't forget checking the low cost flight options!
-If participants arrive at the one of these airports, a transfer to the project venue in Karabunar may be arranged by request (Please, specify this in your application form!).
-Individual or group transfers' price may vary depending on both distance and number of passengers from 25 to 100 EUR.
+The nearest air terminals: Sofia (Bulgaria, 84 km/ 52 mi away) and Plovdiv (Bulgaria, 50 km/ 34 mi away) - don't forget to check the low-cost flight options!
+If participants arrive at one of these airports, a transfer to Villa Terres in Karabunar may be arranged by request (please, specify this in your application form).
+Individual or group transfer prices may vary, depending on the number of passengers, from 25 to 100 EUR.
 Ask for details!

-Accommodation: Villa Teres Hotel, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in a local newly built hotel.
+Accommodation: Villa Terres Hotel, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in a local newly built hotel.
 The hotel has a small swimming pool and SPA, free of charge for the participants in the field school.
-There cheap laundry service and free Wi-Fi provided.
+There are cheap laundry services and free Wi-Fi provided.
 Extra night - 30 EUR (per night per person), Single room - 200 EUR (for two-week period).

 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!

-Free time: Guided visits to the Archaeological Museum, Roman monuments and the Old Town Quarter of Plovdiv will be organized for all field school participants.
-Participants in session 3 and the two project sessions (1&2) will visit also Thracian royal tombs in the Rose valley in and around Kazanlak (UNESCO World Heritage Site) and Starosel.
-The above mentioned trips are covered by the admission fee.
-Possible leisure activities during the siesta and days off in and around Karabunar are: swimming in/ sunbathing around a pool with mineral water, hiking in the Rhodopi Mountains, wine-tasting at one of many local wineries, visiting local tourist sites, traveling by the narrow gauge train to Velingrad (popular and larger spa and wellness town) or doing shopping and sightseeing in the neighboring cities of Pazardzhik and Plovdiv.
+Free time: Possible leisure activities during the siesta and days off in and around Karabunar are: swimming / sunbathing at the hotel pool, hiking in the Rhodopi Mountains, wine-tasting at one of many local wineries, visiting local tourist sites, traveling by the narrow gauge train to Velingrad (popular and larger spa and wellness town) or shopping and sightseeing in the neighboring cities of Pazardzhik and Plovdiv.

-Weather: South-European climate dominates in the field school area, making summers hot (30-40 C).
+Weather: South-European climate dominates in the field school area, making summers hot (30-40° C, 86-104° F).
 Rainy and chilly days in this season are rare but not excluded.

 What to bring?

-The regular admission fee for either session 1 or session 2 is 1349 EUR / app.1739 USD.
+The regular admission fee for two week project session is 1349 EUR / approx.1618 USD.

-The regular admission fee for two project sessions (1 & 2) is 2563 EUR / app.
-3309 USD (Includes 5% discount for participation in 2 sessions).
+The regular admission fee for four week project session is 2563 EUR / approx. 3075 USD

 Admission Fee Transfer Options: